North Dakota Ghost Stories

 Frightening tales from North Dakota

-There are some pretty scary places in North Dakota.
-Here is a sampling of some experiences related by friends and neighbors.
+There are some interestingly scary places in North Dakota.
+Following is a sampling of some experiences related by local friends and neighbors.
 You may have heard some of the stories.
 If not, enjoy ...
 If you dare!

-I am the administrative assistant in the office at the James in Williston, I have heard things while here working and usually just chalk it up as the old building settling (the James was built in 1911).
-On July 4 the office was closed so I thought I would come in during the day to get some cleaning hours as I clean 10 hours a week besides the office hours.
+I am the administrative assistant in the office at the James Memorial Art Center in Williston, I have heard things while here working and usually just chalk it up as the old building settling (the James was built in 1911).
+On July 4 the office was closed so I thought I would come in during the day to get some cleaning done.

 While upstairs mopping Gallery I, I heard a large banging noise.
 I stopped and listened for a minute and figured it was just someone working on the church next door.
 They were remodeling so I thought maybe it was them.
 I heard it again and decided to look out the window to make sure it was the construction crew next door at the church.
-When I looked out, there was no one at the church, doors closed.
-I heard it again and said out loud, "oh duh, it’s the Fourth of July, probably just fireworks.”
+When I looked out, there wasn't anyone at the church, the doors were closed.
+I heard it again and said out loud, "oh yeah, it’s the Fourth of July, it's probably just fireworks.”
 Then I heard what sounded like a child or small adult run across Center Stage downstairs.
 I put the mop away and left.

 Also, any time I walk up the staircase by the kitchen, it always feels like someone is watching me but when I turn around no one is there.